 Dennis Simons will be leading us for the day as we play Shostakovich Symphony No 7 (Leningrad)

 Shostakovich began writing this symphony in July 1941, completing the first movement at the end of August.
-Barely ten days later the German army encircled and cut off the city beginning a siege which would last over 900 days and during which nearly one million people, almost a third of the city's population would die.
+Barely ten days later the German army encircled and cut off the city beginning a siege which would last 872 days and during which about one million people, a third of the city's population would die.

 The most remarkable wartime performance was given in Leningrad itself, still under siege, on 9 August 1942.
 The only remaining musicians, the Radio Orchestra, were augmented by extra players brought back from the front lines and were given extra rations while they rehearsed under Karl Eliasberg.
 The Philharmonic Hall was packed and the performance was broadcast not only throughout Leningrad, but also, in a show of defiance, to German troops outside the city.